Phrawst/handset/README.md

 mongosh
 ~~~
 4. Authen root user
+4.1 Swith to admin database
 ~~~
 use admin
 ~~~
-   then use the following command to authen the root user
+4.2 then use the following command to authen the root user
 ~~~
 db.auth("mongo","passwd")
 ~~~